 families and homes and their subsequent absorption into Russian

-for the recording and monitoring of individual cases, both in order
+Assembly highlights the need for the recording and monitoring of

-of accountability in order to bring the perpetrators, at all levels
+and to collect evidence of accountability in order to bring the perpetrators,

-of responsibility, to justice.
+at all levels of responsibility, to justice.

 17. The Assembly calls upon the Russian Federation to: